danieloyasodun/do38-CS388-001/and102-lab6-starter-main/README.md

 **NYT ArticleSearch Pt 3** is an app that combines the Best Setting Books app and the Article Search app, allowing users to navigate between books and articles seamlessly.

-Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->
+Time spent: **6** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->

 ## Application Features